Local Area

 Balmy sunny evening on the Serchio valley

 Croce di Brancoli visible north east from across the pool.
-As the crow flies the cross which is over the valley and River Serchio is only about 3km away, but a 40min journey by car, via Ponte a Moriano, left to Brancoli and then a drive up the hill on tarmac and then on clay.
+As the crow flies the cross which is over the valley and River Serchio is only about 3km away from our swimming pool, but a 40min journey by car, via Ponte a Moriano, left to Brancoli and then a drive up the hill on tarmac and then on clay.

-Looking from Croce di Brancoli back towards Casa a Corte
+Looking from Croce di Brancoli back towards Casa a Corte.
+Spot the red house?

 Beautiful walled city of Lucca, 15 minutes drive from A Corte